bernardosecades/NotifyMailTorrentCompletionDeluge/README.md

 bernardoNotifyMailTorrentCompletionDeluge
 =========================================

-Notified through a mail when you complete a torrent
+Notified through a mail to complete the download of a torrent